lorenzopol/OpticReader-v7.0/readme.md

 This is what a correctly filled form could look like after being scanned.
 ![sample_input.jpg](screenshots%2Fsample_input.jpg)
 ### Sample output
-This is what how OpticReader evaluate the sample input exam sheet.
+This is how OpticReader evaluate the sample input exam sheet.
 The green square means that the selected option has been evaluated as chosen.
 ![sample_output.png](screenshots%2Fsample_output.png)

 ## Setup